Nuitka/Nuitka-website/posts/nuitka-release-040.rst

 This is to inform you about the new stable release of `Nuitka <https://nuitka.net>`_.
-It is the extremely compatible Python compiler.
-Please see the page `"What is Nuitka?" </pages/overview.html>`_ for an overview.
+It is the extremely compatible Python compiler,  `"download now" </doc/download.html>`_.

 This release brings massive progress on all fronts.
 The big highlight is of course: Full Python3.2 support.
 With this release, the test suite of